Az6bcn/Angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
 # Angular
 Mosh Angular4 Master class

-Hello-Word :
-How to create a new Component , register it in Module.ts and use the Component via its selector as an Element in HTML so that we can render the Components Template.
-Example of Interpolation {{}} for field (attribute) and method.
->>>>>>> 50e71d80b0e7cf03c6ec6a0c5f16156908d13eab